polyrhythm-project/polyrhythm-maps/composers/README.md

 Metadata include the following fields:
 - Composer Name
+- Nationality
 - Birth Date
 - Birth Place
 - Death Date
 - Death Place
+- Corpus Representation

+NOTES:
-NOTES: Birth and death locations are given using two data points: City and Country.
+- Birth and death locations are given using two data points: City and Country.
 In cases where locations have changed name, both names are given, with the modern name given in parentheses.
+- Corpus Representation is available on the composers' page by number of works and number of examples (https://polyrhythm.humdrum.org/composers/).
+Please provide the number, with % of the whole corpus in parentheses (one decimal), e.g., 40 works (8.9%).
+These will need to added to the csv/GeoJSON files.

 Clicking?
 Hovering?
 Filtering?